jmh3434/java-precourse/Precourse Java.md

 Yes, there are multiple ways to write the same code.
 But, we can write our code in a way to make it more powerful, more effecient, more organized, and more useful.

-We will learn **Design Patterns** in Java to start wrapping our head around design patterns.
+We will learn **Design Patterns** in Java to start wrapping our head around programming architecture.

-#### What's the point?
+#### What's the Point?

 Computers can solve problems faster than humans and that's the power of computer programming.
 We will go over approaches to speed up computer performance for searching and optimization, analyzing **Big O** (worst and best case peformance for our computers).

 #### Do we need to create everything ouselves?

 We should utilize the community for development purposes and leverage **frameworks** and **libraries** to create great work.
-Great programmers don't always recreate the wheel.
+Good programmers don't always recreate the wheel.
 Using **access control**, we can share code with the community and control what we share with others.

 #### Which Tech Stack Should I use?